eiffel-community/community/GOVERNANCE.md

 Maintainers have right to nominate contributors to become maintainers and vote on the maintainer promotions for the projects they are maintainers of.

 Individuals can be maintainers to multiple Eiffel Community Open Source Projects.

+## Community Roles

+Eiffel Community currently has two roles relevant to community governance and support.

+### Election Officers

+Eiffel Community Election Officers are the community members who are appointed by Eiffel Technical Committee to conduct community elections.

+The term for Election Officers is **one year**.

+Responsibilities of Election Officers are

+* Determine the list of community members who are eligible to vote and run in community elections.
+* Conduct the elections based on the process documented in [Election Process](#Election-Process).
+* Ensure the elections are done in a transparent way.
+* Guide the Technical Committee and Eiffel Community at large in election matters.

+Eiffel Community Election Officers are the individuals listed below:

+* TBD
+* TBD

+### Security Officers

+TBD

 ## Technical Committee